It All Ends Here

 There are, naturally, a few negative points that need to be addressed – as minor as they are.
 The first is the Ginny Weasley [Bonnie Wright] / Harry Potter love connection that I simply did not buy in the last film.
 I don’t know why but I don’t feel any chemistry between the two actors and it all felt so wonderfully forced.
 There’s very little of it seen here and it’s certainly less tense and more plausible but the only way to really show it successfully was to undercut it with humour – in the form of George Weasley [Oliver Phelps] quietly entering the scene before offering a slow, drawn out, “Morning”.
 And then there’s the fact that his is half a book, not a two-part finale designed for film (think Matrix, Back To The Future, etc) but one story split down the middle.
 This means that the cliff-hanger is reasonably weak and as the credits begin to roll a distinct notion of mild shock ripples through the audience.
 I understand and fully agree that halving the story allows for a more loyal following of the events in the book and this should have been actioned from the fourth film onward but without an epic close point, audiences may be left a little disillusioned.
 But as stated, these are very minor complaints to what is an altogether, extremely well crafted half of a film.

 I will close with a brief explanation on how I have decided to score this movie.
-Rather than going for the full blown nine out of ten that it probably deserves, I feel it would be like marking the merits of the first act and part of the second.
-Instead, a wholly warranted eight has been awarded and if David Yates can maintain the intensity, emotion and overall tension that has been building throughout this release, I should think we will all be in for a marvellous treat next summer.
+Rather than going for the full blown four out of five that it probably deserves, I feel it would be like marking the merits of the first act and part of the second.
+Instead, a wholly warranted three has been awarded and if David Yates can maintain the intensity, emotion and overall tension that has been building throughout this release, I should think we will all be in for a marvellous treat next summer.

 19th November 2010